 A new area along the Middle Chipola River has been identified for fee acquisition.
 The area is comprised of 3,952 acres in northern Calhoun and southern Jackson counties.
 Acquisition of this tract will protect over seven miles of the west bank and 10 miles of the east bank of the Chipola, River.
 In addition, three 3rd magnitude springs (Barrel, Grotto and Sally) and both sides of "Look-N-Tremble" rapids will be protected.
 In addition, a less-than-fee acquisition, containing 123 acres, will protect an additional 1.5 miles of riverfront along the Chipola River.
+In 2009, the District acquired 1,377.76 acres in fee along the Middle Chipola River, including "Look-N-Tremble".
+The District now owns a total of 9,094 acres in fee simple and holds a conservation easement on 810 acres in the Chipola River Basin.

-Two additional areas have been identified for less-than-fee acquisition along the Chipola River.
+Two areas have been identified for less-than-fee acquisition along the Chipola River.
 The first proposed less-than-fee acquisition is comprised of approximately 6,000 acres in the Spring Lake/Spring Group area located in central Jackson County.
 Acquisition of the Spring Lake/Spring Group area and its numerous springs, which ultimately flow into Dry Creek, a significant tributary stream to the Chipola, will provide enhanced water resource protection to the area.

 The second proposed less-than-fee acquisition contains a core tract of roughly 20,000 acres in the river basin in Calhoun and Gulf counties.
 The Chipola River is the largest tributary to the Apalachicola River and its mostly spring-fed waters make an important and consistent contribution of sediment-free water to the Apalachicola.
 The degree of biological diversity of the Chipola appears to be nearly as high as that of the Apalachicola.
 Priority purchases will be focused along the middle reaches of the Chipola River.
-The District owns 7,377 acres of river floodplain and holds a conservation easement on 810 acres.